 I hope you enjoy making this Anpan recipe!
 If you try it, don’t forget to share your picture on Instagram, Facebook, or Twitter with #JustOneCookbook.
 Thank you so much for reading, and till next time!

-- 3 g (1 tsp.) instant dry yeast (Are you using active dry yeast?
-See Note)
+- 1 tsp instant yeast (Are you using active dry yeast?
+See Notes)

 - Beat 1 large egg in a small bowl and add to the bowl with dry ingredients.

 - After “punching” for 5 minutes and the dough gets more elastic, press and stretch the dough for 10 inches (25 cm).
-Then put small cubes of 35 g (2 ½ Tbsp.) unsalted butter on top of the dough.
+Then put small cubes of unsalted butter (35 g; 2 ½ Tbsp) unsalted butter on top of the dough.
 Roll up the dough tucking the butter in, and then continue the kneading process.

 - Your hands, dough, and the working surface will get oily and messy in the beginning.
 I recommend using a metal/silicone dough scraper to collect the dough stuck on the working surface.